 Web Applications

 Web applications are programs that run on a server and are accessed through a web browser.
-These applications have gained popularity due to their ability to function across different platforms and operating systems without the need to install additional software, only requiring a browser.
+These applications have gained popularity due to their ability to work on different platforms and operating systems without the need to install additional software, just with a browser.

 For example, an example of a web application would be a social network.
-Users can access it through a web browser on their computer or mobile device and use its features such as posting content, interacting with other users, posting photos, or attachments.
+Users can access it through a web browser on their computer or mobile device and use its functions like posting content, interacting with other users, or posting photos or file attachments.